Policy Details Page

 Eligibility criteria defined in this regulation are considered to be minimum requirements.

 Individual schools must meet or exceed these requirements.
+Requirements exceeding the minimum must

-Superintendent, K-12 Support, as well as a written notification to the Director of Athletics and Activities.
+to the Director of Athletics and Activities.

 Transfers

 Pursuant to WIAA regulation, a full-time high school student in a private school or public alternative school without athletics shall participate at the resident public school that the student would normally attend.
-Requests for a transfer of athletic eligibility only (from his/her resident school) will be evaluated by the Director of Athletics and Activities through an intra-district appeal process.
-For any transfer of athletic eligibility, it must be determined that:- The transfer is not for athletic reasons;

 Appeal Procedures for Transfer Ineligibility